 Nutrition

-Fruit is the main food bonobos eat, though they also eat many other plant parts, such as, nuts, stems, shoots, leaves, and roots.
-They may also eat termites, grubs and worms.
+Fruit is the main food bonobos eat, though they also eat many other plant parts, such as nuts, stems, shoots, leaves, and roots.
+Fruit in their range is low in sugar and high in fiber, unlike fruit the fruit we eat.
+They may also eat termites, grubs, and worms.

 Current Range and Historic Range